-6.1 CLEF 2002 Original Experiments
+6.1 CLEF 2002 original experiments

-The original results submitted to CLEF 2002 consisted of four different runs:
+Original results submitted to CLEF 2002 included four different runnings:

-- TDlem: Conflation of title + description content words via lemmatization (lem). - TDNlem: The same as above, but using title + description + narrative. - TDNsyn: Conflation of title + description + narrative via lemmatization and expansion by means of synonymy (syn).
-It should be noted that only title and description fields were expanded. - TDNf-sdp: Text conflated by means of the combined use of morphological families and syntactic dependency pairs (f-sdp), and using title + description + narrative to construct the queries.
+- TDlem: Conflation of title + description content words via lemmatization (lem). - TDNlem: The same as before, but using title + description + narrative. - TDNsyn: Conflation of title + description + narrative via lemmatization and expansion by means of synonymy (syn).
+It must be noticed that only title and description fields were expanded. - TDNf-sdp: Text conflated by means of the combined use of morphological families and syntactic dependency pairs (f-sdp), and using title + description + narrative for constructing the queries.